 The spider plant, or Chlorophytum comosum, is a popular houseplant for new and seasoned houseplant owners alike.
 This tropical species is tolerant to imperfect care, but it prefers a moderate amount of water and moisture in its environment to truly thrive.
-Also known as the ribbon plant, this species grows lively, slender leaves.
+Also known as the ribbon plant, this species grows lively, slender leaves and offers a host of beneficial properties.
 Take some time to master the spider plant’s moisture and watering preferences, and it will reward you with abundant foliage you can enjoy for years to come.

 - How to Water Spider Plants – The Essentials

 - The Role of Water in Plant Health and Development

 - Things to Consider When Watering Spider Plants